 How to Make a Lamp

 I wanted a BIG GLASS LAMP, and I found just what I was looking for at a local flea market.
-A big beautiful blue glass water jug!
+I found a big beautiful blue glass water jug!
+(Find similar glass water jugs here!), or a pre-made similar blue glass lamp HERE.

 Basically you could make an lamp from just about anything.
 That’s great news for those of us who love unique lamps and lighting with character but don’t always like the price tags.
 I also love BIG lamps (well, and tiny ones) but they are not that easy to find at an affordable price.